How Browser Exploits Work: A Case Study of CVE-2025-43529 (DarkSword iOS Chain)

 - Final payloads: three iOS implants — GHOSTBLADE (bulk data miner), GHOSTKNIFE (backdoor), and GHOSTSABER (backdoor with arbitrary JS execution).

-A detail that’s easy to miss: DarkSword is a “democratised” exploit kit — the code was leaked or sold to multiple independent groups (UNC6353, PARS Defense, and others).
+A detail that’s easy to miss: DarkSword is a “democratised” exploit kit where the code was leaked or sold to multiple independent groups (UNC6353, PARS Defense, and others).
 That’s why you see so many unrelated actors hitting the same iOS version bracket at the same time.
-They’re not independently discovering these bugs; they all bought or stole the same kit, and it was built to target whatever was common and unpatched during the winter of 2025 – 2026.
+They are not independently discovering these bugs; they all acquired the same kit, and it was built to target whatever was common and unpatched during the winter of 2025–2026.

-The attackers did not hack Snapchat — they built a look-alike share page and seeded links to it.
-Here’s a screenshot of the actual snapshare[.]chat decoy as captured by Google’s Threat Intelligence Group:
+The attackers did not hack Snapchat.
+They just built a look-alike share page (snapshare[.]chat) and seeded links to it.
+Here’s a screenshot of the actual decoy as captured by Google’s Threat Intelligence Group:

 How a browser is actually built

-Before we can talk about “a browser exploit”, we need to get one idea straight: a modern browser is not one program.
-It is several programs, talking to each other, each locked in its own cage.
+Before we can talk about “a browser exploit,” we need to get one idea straight: a modern browser is not one program.
+It is several cooperating processes, each locked in its own sandbox, talking to each other over IPC.

-Between every one of these components there is a sandbox — a locked door.
+Between every one of these components sits a sandbox which is effectively a locked door defined by a Sandbox Profile Language (.sb) profile.
 The WebContent sandbox is the most restrictive of the lot, because WebContent is the apartment where untrusted code (your JavaScript, their JavaScript, the ad network’s JavaScript) actually runs.
-It assumes everything it touches is hostile.
+Its profile assumes everything it touches is hostile.

-Inside WebContent lives JavaScriptCore (JSC) — Apple’s JavaScript engine.
+Inside WebContent lives JavaScriptCore (JSC) which is Apple’s JavaScript engine, open-sourced under Source/JavaScriptCore/ in the WebKit tree.
 JSC is the part that actually takes the JavaScript on the page and turns it into ARM64 machine code your CPU can run.
 That translation is where our story starts.

 Stage 1 — Getting code running: the JIT bug